Wichita on the Cheap

 Keeper of the Plains and Wichita Troll

-Want something fun and frugal to do?
-Visiting the Keeper of the Plains area downtown is on the list of the Top Free Things to Do in Wichita as voted on by Wichita on the Cheap readers, and is one of my personal favorites as well.
+The Keeper of the Plains is on the list of the Top Free Things to Do in Wichita as voted on by Wichita on the Cheap Readers and is one of my personal favorites as well.

 The sculpture has become known as the centerpiece of our city, standing at the confluence of the Little and Big Arkansas Rivers, flanked by the striking spires of the pedestrian bridge and surrounded by fire drums.